Our other sites:

 In a study of playgrounds in and around Kent, we found that few of the fencing or gates installed would comply with BS EN 1176 - the British and European Standard for playground equipment and surfacing.
 Nor would they pass an independent inspection by the Royal Society for the Prevention of Accidents (RoSPA).

-BS EN 1176 is published in seven parts, but here are the key considerations relating to fencing and gates:
+BS EN 1176 is published in seven parts, but here are the key considerations relating to playground fencing requirements:

 Fencing